 Vegetables

 If your children repeatedly leave their veg on the plate, you may be worrying that they’re not getting all the nutrition they need.
-Preschoolers may need to try vegetable up to ten times before they will accept the flavor and texture.
+Preschoolers may need to try a vegetable up to ten times before they will accept the flavor and texture.
 It’s important to persevere, though.
 Strong-willed teenagers will often just refuse to eat something they don’t like the taste of.
 When you’re preparing sauces, consider using a blender to puree the vegetables they’re avoiding.
 Hiding the veg can work quite well.

 Table Etiquette